 - Article selection timeframes and submission requirements

-- Article decisions (whether it’s a yes, no, or a maybe!)
+- Article decisions (whether it’s a yes or no!)

 - Expedite request processes